-6 Conclusions
+5 Conclusions

-In this paper, optimal receive filter banks for FDM transmission systems have been presented.
+In this paper, optimal receive filter banks for transmultiplexers have been presented.
 The receive filters are designed in such a way that the overall subchannel impulse responses become truncated to predefined lengths.
-Using an example of high-speed transmission over copper wires it was shown that the SNR can be significantly improved over MMSE equalizer banks.
+Using an example of high-speed transmission over copper wires it could be shown that the SNR can be significantly improved over MMSE equalizer banks.
 In general, the amount of improvement clearly depends on the channel in question, and there may be cases where MMSE approaches work equally well.
 The design methods presented are applicable to all transmultiplexing systems where the transmit signal is formed as a linear combination of transmit filter impulse responses with the data symbols being the weights (e.g. DMT, OFDM, CDMA).
-Extensions of the proposed methods to a joint transmit-ter/receiver design are under investigation.
+Extensions of the proposed methods to a joint transmitter/receiver design are under investigation.